Sanity and the City - Welcome to the Jungle!

 3. Take action when you can

-It all very well understanding the signals that your body and mind will give you when you are stressed and recognising the stressors to which you are vulnerable – but you need to be able to act on them.
+It's all very well understanding the signals that your body and mind will give you when you are stressed, and recognising the stressors to which you are vulnerable – but you need to be able to act on them.

-- If there are external stressors, then take them head on – don’t put your head in the sand and hope they will go away.
-They almost certainly won’t.
+- If there are external stressors, then take them head on – don’t bury your head in the sand and hope they will go away.
+They almost certainly won’t

 Mental health should be managed as actively as physical health.
 We are all vulnerable.
-No matter how bright, successful, dynamic.
+No matter how bright, successful or dynamic we are.
 The brain is a fragile organ and if it is pushed too far then the functioning will be impaired.